Table of Contents

 The complete breakdown of American education is one of the most distressing things to have happened to the country in the last few decades.
 It signals the success of communism’s mission to infiltrate and corrupt Western society.

-This chapter focuses mainly on the United States as an example to show how education in free societies is sabotaged by communism.
+This chapter focuses mainly on the United States as an example of how education in free societies is sabotaged by communism.
 Readers may apply the same logic to infer how education is being undermined in other countries along similar lines.

 The communist infiltration of American education manifests in at least five areas.